 The Office of Research Administration (ORA) provides specific information useful to the artist, scholar, or researcher, particularly with respect to opportunities and sources for funding.
 The ORA staff will also advise on policies and procedures in areas such as indirect cost recovery, budget preparation, contracts, human subjects (IRB) protocols, and other compliance provisions involved in attaining and completing grant supported research projects.

 UM has a Washington-based liaison for federal relations.
 Among this person's responsibilities are to help obtain federal funding for projects for the campuses, to monitor legislation that may affect the university, and to work with Washington-based educational associations with which UM is affiliated.
 Faculty who need assistance from the Washington liaison are encouraged to contact the Office of Research Administration.

-Located at CCB 105 on North Campus and at 116/119 South Campus Classroom Building on South Campus, the Faculty Resource Center is available to assist faculty with research, teaching, and service needs.
+Located at CCB 105 on North Campus and at 116/119 South Campus Classroom Building on South Campus, the Learning Resource Lab is available to assist faculty with research, teaching, and service needs.

 Technology Support Center (Help Desk)

 Faculty, and their employees, with computer problems should call the ComputerHelp Desk at (314) 516-6034.

 The Academic Support Center on the Columbia campus has a film library whose holdings are available for use by faculty on all campuses.
 Catalogs of the library's holdings are available.

 The University of Missouri Press